kinnala/scikit-fem/README.md

 ### Unreleased

-- Fixed: `MeshLine.refine` now correctly performs adaptive refinement
+- Fixed: `MeshLine.refine` now correctly performs adaptive refinement.
 - Added: `Functional` now supports forms that evaluate to vectors or other tensors.

 ### [2.3.0] - 2020-11-24

-- Fixed: `ElementQuad0` was not compatible with `FacetBasis`
+- Fixed: `ElementQuad0` was not compatible with `FacetBasis`.
-- Added: `ElementLineP0`, one-dimensional piecewise constant element
+- Added: `ElementLineP0`, one-dimensional piecewise constant element.
 - Added: `skfem.helpers.curl` now calculates the rotated gradient for two-dimensional elements.
 - Added: `MeshTet.init_ball` for meshing a ball.